 Penetration Testing should NOT become a Pass/Fail assessment for your organisation.
 Penetration Testing should be seen as an exercise to evaluate your current security posture with the aim to make as many improvements as possible.

 At Fidus, we ensure the client is able to extract as much value from the assessment as possible.
 As such, our reports contain sections for both the executive team which is aimed at the risks to the business and a technical section for the development and IT teams.
 We provide enough information for the C-Level staff members to fully understand the report and enough information for the technical team to be able to locate, reproduce and fix all issues discovered.

-At Fidus, we aimed to break down the price barrier and provide affordable security services to everyone which is why our day rates do not go higher £650/day.
-If you would like to take advantage of this, please contact us.
+At Fidus, we aimed to break down the price barrier and provide affordable security services to everyone which is why our day rates do not go higher £700/day.

 The main benefit of Penetration Testing is the proactive approach to finding serious vulnerabilities before attackers do.
 These vulnerabilities can lead to numerous scenarios such as; reputational damage, loss of user data and financial fines.